 If you lend in a currency other than your own national currency, you can make bonus gains when your currency and the foreign one move in your favour.
-However, you can also lose money when currencies move the other way.
+However, you can also lose money when currency pairs move the other way.

 This risk makes it into last place on the list not because it's the smallest or least common risk, but rather because it's optional: it's self inflicted when lenders decide that the additional risk is worth it – and it often is.

 I'll give you an example of currency moves.
 At the beginning of January 2016, €1 was worth 1.08 swiss francs (CHF).
-Approaching eight years later, €1 is worth 0.98 francs.
+Seven years later, €1 is worth 0.98 francs.
 That's not a huge move for this pair, but normal.

 If someone in euroland lent CHF 1,000 through Swiss P2P lending provider LEND during that period, it might have boosted your gains by around €30 (3%) by the time you sold up.
 This is nothing compared to the approximately €350 (35%) gains made in interest earned.
 Importantly, if the reverse had happened, it wouldn't have eaten dramatically into your lending results either.